evulins/memory_app/README.md

 _Memory App_ is a project from Udacity course - "Front-End Web Developer Nanodegree Program".
 This is a simple memory card game.

 ## Project specification
-1. Thisa complete, responsive browser-based card matching game.
+1. This is a complete, responsive browser-based card matching game.
 2. Project includes HTML, JS and CSS files.
 3. Page utilizes a flexbox layout.
 4. Project utilizes jQuery and uses it's runner plugin.